-Milliman and Syvitski (1992) report high average sSSY (1,000-3,000 tons/km²/yr) from watersheds (10-100,000 km²) in tropical Asia and Oceania, though their regional models of sSSY as a function of basin size and maximum elevation predict only 13 tons/km²/yr from watersheds with peak elevation 500-1,000 m (highest point of UPPER Faga'alu subwatershed is 653 m), and 68 tons/km²/yr for max elevations of 1,000-3,000.
-Given the high vegetation cover and lack of human activity in the UPPER Faga'alu subwatershed, its sSSY should be lower than sSSY from watersheds presented in Milliman and Syvitski (1992), which included watersheds with human disturbance. sSSY from the forested UPPER Faga'alu subwatershed (45-68 tons/km²/yr) was approximately three to five times higher than the prediction from the Milliman and Syvitski (1992) model (13 tons/km²/yr), though the scatter around their model is large for smaller watersheds, and the Faga’alu data fall within the range of scatter (Figures 5e and 6e in Milliman and Syvitski (1992)).
+Milliman and Syvitski (1992) report high average sSSY (1,000-3,000 tons/km²/yr) from watersheds (10-100,000 km²) in tropical Asia and Oceania, though their regional models of sSSY as a function of basin size and maximum elevation predict only 13 tons/km²/yr from watersheds with peak elevation 500-1,000 m (highest point of Upper Faga'alu subwatershed is 653 m), and 68 tons/km²/yr for max elevations of 1,000-3,000.
+Given the high vegetation cover and lack of human disturbance in the Upper subwatershed, sSSY is expected to be lower than watersheds presented in Milliman and Syvitski (1992), but sSSY from the forested Upper Faga'alu subwatershed (45-68 tons/km²/yr) was approximately three to five times higher than the prediction from the Milliman and Syvitski (1992) model (13 tons/km²/yr).
+There is large scatter around their model for smaller watersheds, and the Faga’alu data fall within the range of scatter (Figures 5e and 6e in Milliman and Syvitski (1992)).
+Faga’alu is also a much smaller watershed and the study period was relatively short (3 years) compared to others included in their models.

-Sediment yield has been measured using modern fluvial measurements similar to ours for two Hawaiian watersheds: Hanalei watershed on Kauai (“Hanalei”), and Kawela watershed on Molokai (“Kawela”) (Table 8) (Ferrier et al., 2013; Stock and Tribble, 2010).
-Hanalei (54 km²) has steep relief and mean areal precipitation of 3,866 mm/yr (Ferrier et al., 2013), which is slightly higher than rainfall at Faga’alu during the monitoring period (3,247 mm/yr).
-Over a four year period, SSC at Hanalei averaged 63 mg/L and reached a maximum of 2,750 mg/L (Stock and Tribble, 2010), which is slightly lower than observations at the outlet of Faga’alu (mean 148 mg/L, maximum 3,500 mg/L).
-Calhoun and Fletcher (1999) estimated sSSY from Hanalei as 140±55 tons/km²/yr, but had fewer data than Stock and Tribble (2010), who estimated sSSY as 525 tons/km²/yr.
-Ferrier et al., (2013) reported annual suspended sediment yield at Hanalei as 369 ± 114 tons/km2/yr.
-These values are higher than observed from the undisturbed subwatershed in Faga’alu (45-68 tons/km2/yr) but similar to the disturbed (430-441 tons/km2/yr) subwatersheds.
-Rocks at Hanalei are of similar age (1.5 Mya) or older (3.95-4.43 Mya) (Ferrier et al., 2013) compared with Faga’alu (1.2 Mya) (McDougall, 1985), so landscape age does not explain the difference in observed SSY between Hanalei and Faga’alu.
-Kawela (14 km²) is disturbed by grazing and is in a sub-humid climate, where precipitation varies with elevation from 500-3,000 mm.
-Stock and Tribble (2010) estimated sSSY from Kawela was 459 tons/km²/yr, which is similar to the disturbed subwatershed in Faga’alu, but nearly twice as high as the TOTAL Faga’alu watershed.
-In Kawela, SSC (mean 3,490 mg/L, maximum 54,000 mg/L) was much higher than measured in Faga'alu TOTAL watershed, so the difference in SSY is due in part to higher SSC rather than to higher observed runoff.
-Overall, both Hawaiian watersheds have higher SSY than Faga’alu, which is consistent with the low intercepts of Faga’alu in the Qmax-SSYEV relationships, and suggests that Faga’alu may have uniquely low erosion rates for a steep volcanic watershed.
+Sediment yield was measured from two Hawaiian watersheds which are physiographically similar though much larger than Faga’alu,: Hanalei watershed on Kauai (“Hanalei”, 54 km²), and Kawela watershed on Molokai (“Kawela”, 14 km²) (Table 8) (Ferrier et al., 2013; Stock and Tribble, 2010).
+Hanalei had slightly higher rainfall (3,866 mm/yr) than Faga’alu (3,247 mm/yr) but slightly lower SSC (mean 63 mg/L, maximum of 2,750 mg/L) than the Total Faga’alu watershed (mean 148 mg/L, maximum 3,500 mg/L) (Ferrier et al., 2013; Stock and Tribble, 2010).
+Kawela is drier than Faga’alu (P varies with elevation from 500-3,000 mm) and had much higher SSC (mean 3,490 mg/L, maximum 54,000 mg/L) than the Total Faga’alu watershed.
+SSY from Hanalei was 369 ± 114 tons/km2/yr (Ferrier et al., 2013), which is higher than the undisturbed subwatershed in Faga’alu (45-68 tons/km2/yr) but similar to the disturbed (430-441 tons/km2/yr) subwatersheds.
+Stock and Tribble (2010) estimated SSY from Kawela was 459 tons/km²/yr, similar to the disturbed Lower Faga’alu watershed, but nearly twice as high as the Total Faga’alu watershed.
+Overall, both Hawaiian watersheds have higher SSY than Faga’alu, which is consistent with the low Qmax-SSYEV intercepts and suggests Faga’alu has relatively low erosion rates for a steep, volcanic watershed.
 Precipitation variability may contribute to the difference in SSY, so a more thorough comparison between Hanalei and Faga’alu would require a storm-wise analysis of the type performed here.

 <Table 8 here please>